Reduce Stress. Work Less. Stay in School & Get Paid for Success.

 Researchers may contact students to ask questions about financial aid and their experiences in college.
 Participation in these follow up activities will be voluntary.
 A student DOES NOT have the option to choose their financial aid refund method.
 Once a student with a refund over $800 is selected to receive their aid through the Aid Like A Paycheck method, future disbursements will be made in increments.
 There is no appeal process.
 However, students can opt out of participating in the Aid Like A Paycheck study.
 If you have questions about the study, or you don’t want to be contacted or have your data shared with MDRC, please email ALAP@mdrc.org

 Information that MDRC and HCC collect for the study will be kept confidential and will be used for research purposes only.
 Paper research records that include identifying information such as names, addresses, or the last four digits of your Social Security Number will be kept in locked filing cabinets or locked offices at MDRC and HCC.
 Computerized research data will be kept in password-protected files.
 All paper and computerized files containing identifying information will be destroyed at the end of the study.

-ALAP Disbursement and Refund Schedule (FALL 2015)
+ALAP Disbursement and Refund Schedule (SPRING 2017)

 For additional information regarding HCC policies, financial aid topics, health and safety, and student outcomes, please visit Consumer Information.